-The second part determines whether I3S is in expert mode or not.
+The first part determines whether $I^3S$ is in expert mode or not.
 When in expert mode, the expert menu is shown, while editing the metadata shows more options.

-The third part allows you to choose the interaction with respect to updates.
+The second part allows you to choose the interaction with respect to updates.
 When choosing Automatically check for updates the software will check periodically without interaction.
 Only when an update is found you will be asked whether you want to install.
-Ask to check for updates will make sure I3S gets permission before an update check.
-Never check for updates will make sure I3S never bothers you about updates, unless you manually choose Check for updates from the help menu.
+Ask to check for updates will make sure IS gets permission before an update check.
+Never check for updates will make sure IS never bothers you about updates, unless you manually choose Check for updates from the help menu.

-The fourth part named Color settings allows you to select which colors to use for the annotation elements.
+The third part named Drawing settings allows you to select various settings such as colors to use for the annotation elements.
 This can be particularly helpful if the species under study happens to show colors similar to the default colors used or if you are color blind.

-The final part named Number of threads to use determines how much I3S may use of the parallel processing capabilities of your computer.
+The final part named Number of threads to use determines how much IS may use of the parallel processing capabilities of your computer.
 Default is 1 thread.
 If you increase this number, recognition speed will increase as well, however, other tasks carried out in parallel may also become slower (e.g. word processing, Excel, etc.).
 Experiments indicate a maximum speed-up of 3 compared to a single thread (see §6.2 for details).
 Any time you can set this level to the desired value.